LibrePlan/libreplan/doc/src/technical/howto-develop-a-use-case-in-navalplan.rst

   Commons Attribution-ShareAlike 3.0 licence, available in http://creativecommons.org/licenses/by-sa/3.0/.
 :Abstract:
-  This is a guide about how to develop an use case in NavalPlan_.
+  This is a guide about how to develop a use case in NavalPlan_.
 Following the different sections of this document you will end up developing a complete CRUD_ (create, read, update and delete) use case in the project.